Have You Ever Had Trouble Finding the Right Replacement Furnace Filter?

 4 Things to Consider When Choosing a New Filter

 Your filter technically has two sizes.
 The first is the “actual size,” which is the true dimension of the filter.
 For example, your filter might come out to 19.5x19.5x0.75 inches with a tape measure.
 However, to simplify the buying process, filter manufacturers round these numbers up to create a “nominal size.”
-Using the previous example, you would actually need a 20x20x1 size filter.
+Using the previous example, you would actually need a 20x20x1 air filter.

 Once you know what size you need, the second most important thing to consider is the filter’s efficiency.
 Thankfully, The American Society of Heating Refrigeration and Air Conditioning Engineers (ASHRAE) have developed a standard rating system that the air filter industry follows.
 Known as MERV, this numbering system allows consumers to compare different brands and filter types against each other and determine how effective different products are in removing airborne particles.